Join our Student Nursing Associate Apprenticeship at UHBW!

 • Supporting Information

-This section is essential, and an ideal opportunity for you to explain why you are an ideal candidate for the tNA role.
+This section is essential, and an ideal opportunity for you to explain why you are an ideal candidate for the SNA role.
 Before completing this section it is really important that you have read the Job Description (JD) and Person Specification (PS) in detail.

 Your application is scored based on quality and detail you provide to match the requirements stated in the JD & PS.
-Most importantly you should demonstrate a good understand of the tNA role and that of the Registered Nursing Associate.
+Most importantly you should demonstrate a good understand of the SNA role and that of the Registered Nursing Associate.

 Once you have completed your application make sure you check it thoroughly.
 Incorrect spelling, badly structured sentences and lack of relevant detail is not going to result in a quality application.
 Make sure that your application is not too long; don’t include information that is irrelevant or repetitive.